 Enrolling in Obamacare Health Insurance vs. Medicaid

-Those whose annual income is between 138% or 400% of the federal poverty level may qualify for a Government “subsidy” to help cover the monthly cost of a health insurance plan.
-You can begin your application for an “On Exchange” (Obamacare) health insurance plan with a “subsidy” by calling us for assistance at (702) 898-0554.
-If your income is greater than 400%, you will be responsible for the entirety of your monthly premium, and we’ll help you choose an “Off Exchange” health insurance plan.
+Those whose annual income is between 138% + of the federal poverty level may qualify for a Government “subsidy” to help cover the monthly cost of a health insurance plan.
+You can begin your application for an “On Exchange” (Obamacare) health insurance plan with a “subsidy” by calling your local agent here at Nevada Insurance Enrollment.
+If your income is too high, you will most likely be responsible for the entirety of your monthly premium, and we’ll help you choose an “Off Exchange” health insurance plan.
 Those whose income is less than or up to 138% of the FPL (federal poverty level) may qualify for free health insurance coverage through Medicaid.
-Other factors determine Medicaid eligibility too.
 Unlike Obamacare plans, Medicaid health coverage begins immediately upon acceptance into the program.
 In some cases, such as during pregnancy, coverage may even be retroactive and cover medical care received prior to enrollment.
-Because Medicaid is for those with very low income, there is typically no cost-sharing (money you must pay) responsibilities out of pocket.
+Because Medicaid is for those with low income, there is typically no cost-sharing (money you must pay) responsibilities out of pocket.

 Understanding Which Health Insurance Coverage You Should Apply For

-Wading through the different types of health insurance options that are available can be a challenge, especially when you have budgetary considerations to consider.
+Wading through the different types of health insurance options that are available can be a challenge, especially when you have a budget to consider.
 Choosing Medicaid or Obamacare is not something you can do.
 Qualifying for Medicaid or Obamacare is based on your income and family size.
-That’s not something you can decide but is already pre-calculated by your income.
+That’s not something you can decide as it is pre-calculated by your income.
 Fortunately, our health insurance agents specialize in helping people in all income brackets find the best coverage for their needs and budget.
 At Nevada Insurance Enrollment, our health insurance agents help you without any costs to you.
-Their help will NOT raise your costs and they can find and help you apply for health insurance coverage for an Obamacare plan OR enroll into a health insurance plan “Off Exchange” (without a Government subsidy).
+Their help will NOT raise your costs and they can help you find and apply for health insurance coverage for an Obamacare plan OR enroll you into a health insurance plan “Off Exchange” (without a Government subsidy).